 Posted June 28, 2017

-Col. Carlson and Dr. Kosal highlighted key elements of their JSOU Occasional Paper on the need for building greater weapons of mass destruction (WMD) expertise within Special Operations Forces (SOF), to collaborate with U.S. government and partner nation organizations to conduct WMD counter-proliferation-related building partnership capacity (BPC), and increase operational preparation of the environment (OPE) activities.
+Carlson and Kosal highlighted key elements of their JSOU Occasional Paper on the need to build greater weapons of mass destructions (WMD) expertise within Special Operations Forces (SOF), to collaborate with U.S. Government and partner nation organizations to conduct WMD counterproliferation-related building partnership capacity (BPC), and increase operational preparation of the environment (OPE) activities.
 Those activities can lead to the early warning needed to mitigate fleeting opportunities to eliminate catastrophic WMD risks.

 For more information, contact